SamGD111/documentation/content/applications/finance/payment_providers/mercado_pago.rst

 `Mercado Pago <https://www.mercadopago.com/>`_ is an online payment provider covering several countries, currencies and payment methods in Latin America.

+Odoo is integrated with ‘Mercado Pago Checkout Pro <https://www.mercadopago.com.ar/developers/en/docs/checkout-pro/landing/>’:
+The buyer is directed to a Mercado Pago page where they complete the transaction securely and quickly.

 .. _payment_providers/mercado_pago/configure_dashboard:

 Configuration on Mercado Pago Dashboard